Saturday, 21 July 2018

-We found it just past the bridge, predictably called le Café du Pont, and it looked lovely, but the barman said that they did not open until 9 am on Sundays, so that was the end of that idea.
+We found it just past the bridge, predictably called le Café du Pont, and it looked lovely, but the barman said that they did not open until 9 am on Sundays, so that put an end to that idea.

 During the afternoon we had coffee at the camping bar, feeling very relaxed at the thought of only one more day of walking ahead of us.
 At 7:30 pm we returned for dinner.
-Some other people were already dining there, and some were cooking on a barbecue.
+Some other people were already dining there, and some were cooking on a barbecue nearby.